 No, that is not necessary.

 We use Oracle’s Java Mission Control in our operation.
 Can we switch to Zulu Mission Control?

-Yes, although unless your target systems are running Zulu Enterprise, you should use a community build of Zulu Mission Control.
+Yes, although unless your target systems are running Zulu Enterprise, you should use a Zulu OpenJDK build of Zulu Mission Control.